Senior Living History: 1960 – 1969

 Intermediate Care Facilities create a catch-all for non-compliant homes.

-The 1967 amendments also created a new category of nursing home, called Intermediate Care Facilities (ICF) for facilities which cared for residents that did not need 24-hour-a-day nursing services, but who needed custodial care.
+The 1967 amendments also created a new category of nursing home, called Intermediate Care Facilities (ICF) for facilities that cared for residents that did not need 24-hour-a-day nursing services, but who needed custodial care.
 The definition of an ICF was not clear, and states began using it as a catch-all for any nursing home unable to meet other standards, in order to get a federal match on their expenditures.
 HEW tried to create standards, but finally withdrew their proposed ICF regulations when the states protested, and the ICF category remained in limbo until 1971, when ICF standards were finally agreed on and included in Medicaid.

 Hundreds of nursing homes close, but quality remains a concern.

-In 1966, the Joint Commission on Health Care Organizations (JCAHO), an organization long known for accrediting hospitals, created their first accreditation program for nursing homes.The Moss Committee was back in business.
+In 1966, the Joint Commission on Health Care Organizations (JCAHO), an organization long known for accrediting hospitals, created its first accreditation program for nursing homes.The Moss Committee was back in business.
 They held 30 hearings from 1969 to 1970 on nursing home issues, and accumulated thousands of pages of testimony.

 Medicare cuts nursing home coverage drastically.

 By 1968, ECF costs were up to $500 million, and HEW decided drastic action was required to scale the program back.
-They distributed “Intermediary Letter 371,” which listed a number of “required” services which had never before been required and warned the insurance companies that administered the program (the intermediaries) that they should err on the side of denying, rather than approving, Medicare claims.
+They distributed “Intermediary Letter 371,” which listed a number of “required” services that had never before been required and warned the insurance companies that administered the program (the intermediaries) that they should err on the side of denying, rather than approving, Medicare claims.
 Since Medicare claims are not reviewed until some time after the services have been delivered, thousands of elderly people and their families suddenly found out that Medicare was not going to pay for services they had already received, and which they had believed Medicare would pay.
 Nursing homes had to issue bills to the families asking for payment long after the fact, and thousands of residents and families had to scramble to find the money to pay for it.
 Estates of deceased residents had liens or garnishments placed on them, and some residents were discharged for nonpayment.
 Many never did pay, and the nursing homes ended up with uncollectible accounts that had to be written off.
 To illustrate the drastic change that took place, Medicare denial rates shot up more than 600% between early 1968 and early 1970.

-Stocks of the Fevered Fifty publicly-traded nursing home companies soar, then crash.
+Stocks of the Fevered Fifty publicly traded nursing home companies soar, then crash.

-In spite of the looming problems with Medicare reimbursement, publicly-traded nursing home chains became one of the hottest things on Wall Street.
+In spite of the looming problems with Medicare reimbursement, publicly traded nursing home chains became one of the hottest things on Wall Street.
 Everyone viewed Medicare and Medicaid as a risk-free source of revenue that made this a business where no one could lose money.
-In 1966 there were only a few publicly-traded nursing home chains, by 1969 there were 58, and by 1970 there were 90.
+In 1966 there were only a few publicly traded nursing home chains, by 1969 there were 58, and by 1970 there were 90.
 The best known were called the “Fevered Fifty”, and they were promising investors returns of 20-25% a year.
 In many cases, they went public before they had even completed construction of their nursing homes, with prices at a huge premium to the rest of the market.
 The stock of the “Fevered Fifty” exploded in 1969 and 1970, then the bottom fell out by 1971, as reality set in.

 In part, the precipitous fall in the stock price was due to be poor management and unrealistic expectations, but there were also some highly visible instances of fraud.
 The most notorious one was Four Seasons Nursing Centers.
 Four Seasons came public at $11, shot up to $181.50, then dropped to $.06 a share when the SEC suspended trading after indicating the company president, partners in their accounting firm (Arthur Andersen!), and two officers of a brokerage firm for securities violations.
 Four Seasons started out as a construction company, but investors didn’t seem to care that the owners had no medical background as they pumped the stock higher before the fraud came to light.

 Four Seasons entered bankruptcy and was reorganized as ANTA.
-ANTA’s subsidiary, Four Seasons Nursing Centers, was later acquired by Manor Care, a much healthier publicly-traded nursing home chain that ultimately merged with Health Care Retirement to form HCR Manor Care.
+ANTA’s subsidiary, Four Seasons Nursing Centers, was later acquired by Manor Care, a much healthier publicly traded nursing home chain that ultimately merged with Health Care Retirement to form HCR Manor Care.